 European Youth Weeks

-This camp takes place in Heppenheim, in the German region of Hessen, with the participation of boys and girls from different countries of the European Union and bordering counties to discuss human rights and European policies.
+This camp takes place in Heppenheim, in the German region of Hessen, with the participation of boys and girls from different EU and bordering countries to discuss human rights and European policies.
 Each year a different and current theme is developed with respect to the challenges posed by active and councils citizenship.
 To find out more about all the topics dealt with, please visit the dedicated website.

 CreARTing Common Europe

-Memory and history are starting points for a reflection on mechanisms of violence and war, and the individual responsibility by doing so is necessary to build a culture of peace, social harmony, and solidarity, in which everyone feels welcome to play an active role in.
-Camps with European partners start by visiting the sites of the massacre of Monte Sole and a thorough research of the above-mentioned topics, then we continue with an analysis of the experiences of post-war national democratic development.
-Through the analysis of the historical context and the debate, which led to the construction and the production of the national democratic constitution and through the analysis of the fundamental principles of the constitutional treaty, the goal is to create a space for a critical reflection of the practical implementation and actualization of those principles, of the limits and resources of our common life.
-All those different experiences become clearer when different thoughts are shared, and through confrontation on a daily basis they show, the inconsistency and the possibility for change, which we all aim for.
-All in all, the camp is a creative work, which asks all participants to take an effort for an intellectual working and to believe in the “project” and the “here and now” we all want.
-The methodology of the camps requests the workshops to be in small mixed groups with reflections all together at the end.
+Memory and history are starting points for reflection on the mechanisms of violence and war and on individual responsibility; this reflection is necessary for the construction of a culture of peace, civil coexistence and solidarity, in which everyone feels called to play an active role.
+The camps with European partners start with the visits of the sites of the Monte Sole massacre and an in-depth workshop of the above-mentioned topics, to then continue with the analysis of the national post-conflict experiences of democratic elaboration.
+Through the analysis of the historical context and the debate, that led to the construction and the production of the national democratic constitutions and through the analysis of the fundamental principles of the constitutional treaties, the aim is to create a space for a critical reflection on the concrete implementation and updating of these principles, of the limits and resources of our coexistence.
+The different experiences become clearer when thoughts are shared, and through the confrontation with day to day life they show, the inconsistencies and the possibility for change to participate in.
+All in all, the camp can be seen as a creative workshop, that requires all participants to make an effort for in intellectual elaboration, to believe in the project and the “here and now” they believe in.
+The methodology of the camps includes the workshops to be in small mixed groups with reflections all together at the end.
 An essential part of the educational project is the support and the simplification of the coexistence and the creation of a small community.